 “We can talk about the world that doesn’t have a barrier even though we are locked inside of the wall."- Haruki Murakami

-The history of loss of my hometown and the sea I lived near as a child lead me to imagine that space can collect and contain the history, stories and movements of surroundings within it.
+The history of remnants of my hometown and the sea I lived near as a child lead me to imagine that space can collect and contain the history, stories and movements of surroundings within it.
 I imagine that all these scenes have been accumulated into walls, corners and the floor, and they are deeply etched and imprinted as strong images in the space.

 I collect some fragments from the etched components and collage them on canvas, paper and installation which becomes the third space.
 When a photo and another photo are combined, it is as if a new dreamlike image is created with a distorted perspective and dimension; I collage a space and another space, memories and the history.